 A registered agent is pretty much a requirement for companies.
 It's basically a 3rd-party that can accept documents on your behalf to make sure you don't miss them (such as legal documents, tax related information, etc.).
 You can't use a PO box here.

-As you can see form the prices above, it's a big difference and both cover the basics so either one can work.
+As you can see from the prices above, it's a big difference and both cover the basics so either one can work.
 So we just went with IncFile, but instead of their most basic plan (Silver), we went with the middle plan (Gold) which is $149.
 The extra things that the Gold plan provides that we wanted were the Employer Identification Number/Tax ID (EIN, LegalZoom chages an extra $79 for this), operating agreement, and the banking resolution.
 Though the operating agreement and banking resolution are really just templates, you can find these easily online.
 The EIN is a requirement but you can actually just do this yourself from the IRS website and takes like 5 minutes.
 With the Gold package, they also mail you a big binder with printed copies of the documents which we honestly don't really care about or even want.
 We like our things in digital format.

 Either way, even with the Gold plan, it's still cheaper to go with IncFile.
 Though if I were to set up another company, I'd just go with the cheapest plan and apply for my own EIN.